 A responsible person aged 18 or over who supports children and vulnerable adults detained at the police station or being interviewed by the police.

 All children should have an appropriate adult to support them if they are arrested and at a police station or are being interviewed by police.
-An appropriate adult can be a parent, guardian, social worker, friend, relative or any responsible person over 18 who is not a police officer or employed by the police.1 In some areas there are volunteer appropriate adults who have received special training.
-A parent should not be an appropriate adult if they are the victim or a witness or involved in the investigation of the offence2, or they are estranged from the child and the child specifically objects to the parent’s presence.3
+An appropriate adult can be a parent, guardian, social worker, friend, relative or any responsible person over 18 who is not a police officer or employed by the police.

-The role of the appropriate adult is to give advice and assistance to children at the police station, to look after their welfare and ensure their rights are protected.4
+The role of the appropriate adult is to give advice and assistance to children at the police station, to look after their welfare and ensure their rights are protected.

 An appropriate adult should be present when a child is